trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ToDo: Fill in!

-.. _Explicit enable of an optional package dependency:
+.. _Explicit enable of an optional TPL dependency:

-**Explicit enable of an optional package dependency**
+**Explicit enable of an optional TPL dependency**

+ToDo: Set Trilinos_ENABLE_EpetraExt=ON and EpetraExt_ENABLE_Triutils=ON (see if TriUtils

 ToDo: Fill in!

+.. _Explicit enable of a subpackage:

+**Explicit enable of a subpackage**

+ToDo: Enable ThyraEpetra and show how it enables other SE packages and at the end, enables the Thyra packge (just for show).

 .. _Explicit disable of an optional package dependency: